fairlearn/fairlearn-proposals/api/Updated-Metrics.md

   - ?

 Other names are also up for debate.
-Arguments such as `index_params=` are important, but narrower in impact.
+Arguments such as `method='minmax'` are important, but narrower in impact.

 ## User Conveniences